MeditatorE/Timik-Multi-layer-Network-Analysis/README.md

 - `table`: Contains the top 100 most central points in different centrality analyses of single-layer networks and multi-layer networks stored in .csv file format.

+## Conclusion
+In this study, we conducted a comprehensive analysis of a multi-layer social network derived from five distinct interaction types.
+Our investigation included classical centrality measures such as degree centrality, betweenness centrality, and eigenvector centrality, which allowed us to quantify node importance from both local and global perspectives.

+We further examined the distributional characteristics of each layer to better understand the heterogeneity of node behaviors across different types of interactions.
+To enhance interpretability, we visualized the structural properties of the network using interactive 3D visualizations, revealing latent spatial and topological patterns.

+Finally, we applied spectral clustering based on the normalized Laplacian matrix to detect communities within the fused multi-layer structure.
+This approach successfully uncovered cohesive subgroups, demonstrating the effectiveness of Laplacian-based embeddings in capturing multi-relational community structures.

+Overall, our multi-dimensional analysis provides valuable insight into both individual-level roles and global-level modular organization within the multi-layer network.